highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js/7_advanced-config.md

 Configure logging for your serverless cloud provider using one of our [cloud provider logging guides](https://www.highlight.io/docs/getting-started/backend-logging/hosting/overview), including [Vercel Log Drain for Highlight](https://vercel.com/integrations/highlight).

+## Tracing Auto-instrumentation

+Open Telemetry auto-instrumentation supports a wide array of packages.

+Follow the [Open Telemetry Instrumentation Initialization](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/metapackages/auto-instrumentations-node#usage-instrumentation-initialization) guide to initialize any of these [supported library and framework.](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/metapackages/auto-instrumentations-node#supported-instrumentations).

-## Custom Spans
+## Custom Tracing Spans

-Follow the [Next.js Open Telemetry docs](https://nextjs.org/docs/app/building-your-application/optimizing/open-telemetry#custom-spans) to use custom span.
+The [Next.js Open Telemetry docs](https://nextjs.org/docs/app/building-your-application/optimizing/open-telemetry#custom-spans) have some tips and patterns for using custom spans.

+We went ahead and exposed `H.startActiveSpan` from `@highlight-run/next/server` to automatically integrate into our Next.js SDK.
+Wrap your API endpoints as always, then kick off spans as needed.
+Each span will be wrapped under a custom Highlight span that tracks session and request data, automatically tying your custom spans into the broader request context that Highlight is already tracking.

 Here's a quick example: